 Some differences in the visual displays in the images are important to point out.
 First, areas in light red on the 543 composition map are marked as bright red on the NDVI map.
 The large streak of dark red in the 543 color composition is also not entirely present in the NDVI image.

 The NDVI image displays only relative vegetation concentration.
 This means that if the entire region contains a very low algal bloom, regions with concentrations at the higher end of the spectrum will be displayed as red.
-To better use this map, it’s necessary to have some kind of calibrating data to produce a prediction of what the range of chlorophyll values is.
+To better use this map, it’s necessary to have calibrating data to produce a prediction of what the range of chlorophyll values is.
 The best stretch for the NDVI map is also uncertain.
 It’s possible to display the map with an extremely polarized gradient, but it’s also possible to stretch is with a more linear and gradual color ramp.

-The 543 composition image provides a visual difference between actively blooming chlorophyll (And thus algae) and mature or dying chlorophyll, through the different shades of red.
+The 543 composition image provides a visual difference between actively blooming chlorophyll (and thus algae) and mature or dying chlorophyll, through the different shades of red.
 This is potentially more useful than the NDVI image, as it allows users to identify locations of actively growing algal blooms versus blooms that have already grown.
 This is an important distinction to make as it allows the users of these maps to track the active causes of the active bloom, rather than arriving at a mature bloom and conducting guess work.

 Since these differences exist and the maps are not calibrated with in situ data, it’s uncertain which map is better for identifying harmful algal blooms through high chlorophyll concentrations.
 Both are provided to the user so any reasoning they choose to use one over the other is up to their discretion.